Solar Generators and Air Conditioners

-For example, a portable AC like the Honeywell 10000 Btu only requires 880 watts.
+For example, a portable AC like the No products found. only requires 880 watts.
 So smaller portable air conditioners or window units would be able to run on the Yeti power station we looked at above.

 There are solar generators that will run some AC units.
-Portable air conditioners like a BLACK+DECKER BPACT08WT can run on a solar generator, but I would suggest a solar generator with at least a 1500W inverter, something like the Goal Zero Yeti 1000 or larger.
-The Yeti would be able to run the BLACK+DECKER for about an hour.
+Portable air conditioners like a BLACK+DECKER BPACT08WT can run on a solar generator, but I would suggest a solar generator with at least a 2000W inverter, something like the Bluetti AC200P or larger.

 Related Post: Yeti 1000 Vs Yeti 1400, How They Compare